 3. Glencoe to Fort William

-The route from Glencoe to Fort William is one of Scotland’s essential road trips.
+The route from Glencoe to Fort William is one of Scotland’s essential road trips and a great places to go when you are touring Scotland in a motorhome.
 Before you embark on this unforgettable drive, why not spend a day or two parked at the foot of Glencoe’s awe-inspiring mountains, surrounded by lush woodlands managed by the National Trust for Scotland?
 Positively ripe for on-foot explorations, the West Highland Way and many other low and high-level walks pass through the vicinity.
 You can even bag a couple of Munros whilst you're here.

 4. Blair Atholl

 Experience the epitome of relaxed camping against the magnificent backdrop of Blair Castle.
 Just a stone’s throw away from the popular holiday-maker destinations of Pitlochry, Aberfeldy and Dunkeld, this picturesque spot in the Cairngorms National Park allows you to get away from it all while still offering plenty to see and do.
 Pitch up at Blair Castle Caravan Park and enjoy a range of outdoor pursuits with Atholl Estates and take your pick from all kinds of adventure sports.

 5. Assynt to Sutherland

 ‘Dramatic’ doesn’t even begin to cover the natural beauty of the journey from Assynt and into the heart of Sutherland country.
 Set off on the road to Inchnadamph and as you make your way north, pause at one of a seemingly endless number of trout-teeming lochs to cast your line in the company of golden eagles and great northern divers.
 Continuing northwards, take in the dramatic peaks of Quinag before pushing on to the delightful crofting village of Scourie.
 Here you can park in the village's caravan and camping park overlooking the bay and experience some unforgettable sunrises and sunsets.
 Turn east at Laxford Bridge and follow the River Laxford on up to Loch Stack where you can spend the days climbing rugged mountains, following old stalkers' paths to secluded lochs, or simply sit back, relax and soak up the tranquility.

 6. Loch Ness